selvasingh/ChassisManager/README.md

 ## Test Instructions

-WcsTestUtil can be used to validate the Chassis Manager through Ipmi protocol directly.
+WcsTestUtil can be used to validate the chassis through Ipmi protocol directly.

 To run the test, first build the WcsTestUtil solution following the BUILD steps as above.